ScottPiersall/RoundTabler/README.md

     * `docker exec -it roundtabler /bin/bash`

-6. Navigate to the src directory using:

-    * `cd src`

 #### You are now ready to start using RoundTabler.

 ## Running the RoundTabler Tool